davep47/frameserve/README.md

 **A digital photo frame… but served over the web.**

+Forked from davidhfrankelcodes/frameserve
+Thanks for the hard work.

+The only thing I have done is added the ability to load photos recursively and filter out .thumb. and .sized. photos.

 Frameserve turns a folder of photos into a clean, full-screen slideshow you can open in any browser — TVs, tablets, old laptops, wall displays, kiosks, you name it.

 No galleries.